275 bars drafted in orchestral and short score.

 With slight variation, the opening adagio is repeated and developed in a growing intensity.
 This also soon dies away, leaving several variations upon the more light second theme.
 This works up to the climax: an extremely powerful variation upon the first theme.
 This intense restatement culminates in a terrifying dissonance.
 The music after this massive outburst becomes very quiet and does not suggest any resolution to the darkness of the climax.

 Movement 1: Adagio.
-Cord.
+Chord.
 Between figures 27 and 29 in the score.
-This cord represents a concentrated and massive accumulation and expression of tension which in earlier symphonies Mahler only achieved by means of whole contrasting sections leading to a powerful climax (cf. the first movement of Symphony No. 9, Movement 1: Andante comodo).
+This chord represents a concentrated and massive accumulation and expression of tension which in earlier symphonies Mahler only achieved by means of whole contrasting sections leading to a powerful climax (cf. the first movement of Symphony No. 9, Movement 1: Andante comodo).
 Here, so to say, we have the extreme climax without the crecendo.
 It is a new economy, a new intensity, a radical compression of musical time.